Surrogate Costs & Fees

 Why should I choose International Surrogacy Center?

 At ISC, we have years of experience helping intended parents complete their families with qualified surrogates who want to provide a priceless gift to others.
 With experience working with surrogates and intended parents across the U.S. and beyond, we understand the legal, financial, and other ramifications of the surrogacy process.
 Our expertise as an agency (and as surrogates, in many cases) allows us to provide intended parents with the best advice and support throughout the process.
-We can help intended parents understand what to expect for surrogate cost and help them plan for an ideal result from the surrogacy journey.
+We can help intended parents understand what to expect for surrogate costs and help them plan for an ideal result from the surrogacy journey.

 At International Surrogacy Center, we aim to provide transparent cost estimates that help you make the right choice for your surrogacy plans.
 Apply now to learn more about our processes, schedule a consultation, or ask questions about our services.